What's the Opportunity at Kinder Morgan

 In many ways, the Kinder Morgan family is at the top of the midstream heap.
 It operates the largest natural gas network in the U.S., controlling 75,000 miles of pipeline with assets in every major natural gas play.
 With 180 terminals, it is the largest independent terminal operator in the States as well.
 It is the largest independent transporter of petroleum products and carbon dioxide.
-And, despite the fact that pipelines and terminals are its bread and butter, Kinder Morgan is also the second-largest oil producer in the state of Texas.
+And, despite the fact that pipelines and terminals are its bread and butter, Kinder Morgan is also currently the fifth-largest oil producer in the state of Texas.

-Through the first nine months of the year, Kinder Morgan's CO₂ segment is up $176 million over last year.
 Things are going so well for Kinder Morgan's CO₂ business that the company has had to turn customers away.
 As a result of increasing demand in the Permian Basin, Kinder Morgan has acquired and begun to develop the St. Johns CO₂ field.
 Stretching across Arizona into New Mexico, St. Johns is expected to provide about 400 million cubic feet of CO₂ per day to producers in the Permian.

 Looking for more guidance?